simonw/til/sqlite/enabling-wal-mode.md

 After running this each `.db` file has an accompanying `.db-shm` and `.db-wal` file.
 So far I've not seen the "database is locked" message, so I think it had the desired effect.

+## Turning WAL mode off again

+If you want to turn WAL mode off and go back to the SQLite default, the unintuitive way to do that is:

+    PRAGMA journal_mode=delete;

 ## Using sqlite-utils

 I added a command to [sqlite-utils 2.15](https://sqlite-utils.datasette.io/en/stable/changelog.html#v2-15) that does this:

     sqlite-utils enable-wal *.db

+The `disable-Wal` command disables it again.